near/wallet-selector/packages/core/docs/api/selector.md

 **Description**

 Programmatically access wallets and call their methods.
 It's advised to use `state.modules` if you only need access to `id`, `type` or `metadata` as it avoids initialising.
+See [Wallet](./wallet.md) for more information about `Wallet`.

 > Note: This function will throw when calling without an ID and there is no selected wallet.